MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-09-11-attribute-bindings.md

 and the curves will change shape.

-But what happens if the user doesnt' want to do any extra scaling, and they didn't specify any attribute?
+But what happens if the user doesn't want to do any extra scaling, and they didn't specify any attribute?
 If no attribute is provided, and the binding is left blank or the attribute doesn't exist we wind up with a bit of an issue...